iraf-community/pyraf/docs/pyraf_tutorial.rst

 The mapping of IRAF CL syntax to Python syntax is generally quite straightforward.
 The most notable requirements are:

-* The task or package name must be prefixed with iraf. because they come from the iraf module.
+* The task or package name must be prefixed with ``iraf.`` because they come from the iraf module.
 In scripts, use

   ::

     from pyraf import iraf

   to load the iraf module.
-Note that the first time PyRAF is imported, the normal IRAF startup process is executed (which can take a while).
-We are working on techniques to do fast, lightweight startups for stand-alone Python scripts that use PyRAF.
-At the moment the only such approach is to startup in a directory with a custom version of login.cl that defines a minimal IRAF environment.
+Note that the first time PyRAF is imported, the normal IRAF startup process is executed.
 It is also possible to import tasks and packages directly using

   ::

-    from pyraf.iraf import stsdas, imcalc
+    from pyraf.iraf import noao, onedspec

   With this approach, packages are automatically loaded if necessary and tasks can be used without the iraf.  prefix.
 Like the IRAF CL,